 Pre-Expenditure Review - Equipment

-- Federal Property Control System Analysis regulations require that ORC review purchases of equipment to ensure that the item is allowable for purchase on a Contract and Grant (C&G) account.
+- Federal Property Control System Analysis regulations require that the Office of Research review purchases of equipment to ensure that the item is allowable for purchase on a Contract and Grant (C&G) account.

-If agency approval is required, ORC will contact the PI to determine if agency contact is desired.
-If the equipment can be approved based on the award or, once agency approval is received, ORC will send an approval e-mail including the appropriate decal information (see below) which should be uploaded when the requisition is prepared in PeopleSoft using ePro.
+- Prior to C&G equipment purchases, either through purchasing, the computer store, expense card, or credit card, the PI or his/her designee is requested to create a requisition within the Workday system which workflow to the Office of Research for approval.
+If agency approval is required, the Office of Research will contact the PI to determine if agency contact is desired.
+If the equipment can be approved based on the award or, once agency approval is received, OR will load into to HRS the approval e-mail and the appropriate decal information will be documented within the Workday.

 - FS (Florida Solar)